steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ## Introduction

-An AWS SDK update is a significant change to the codebase.
+An AWS SDK update is a significant change to the `hadoop-aws` codebase.
+The rest of the project _should_ be unaffected, but there may be packaging-related issues in the final binary release,

-The S3A connector is utterly dependent upon it and even a minor change can have serious consequences.
+The S3A connector is utterly dependent upon the AWS SDK; even a minor change can have serious consequences.
 That is: a single line change in a maven file can bring new features and needed bug fixes.
 It can also cause a lot of damage, albeit unintentionally.